Translate page

 Remission Alliance RGBThe iCMLf TFR Alliance - Optimising Treatment Free Remission

 While a cure for CML remains the ultimate goal, treatment free remission (TFR) is often the treatment target for those on TKI therapy.
 Still, with only around 50% of attempts resulting in sustained TFR, there is much room for improvement.
+The iCMLf TFR Alliance is focused on increasing the success rates of TFR, enabling more patients to stop therapy while maintaining remission.
+The iCMLf/HARMONY TFR Big Data project plans to evaluate over 2,500 cases looking at factors that predict successful, sustained TKI discontinuation, potentially linking it to long-term cure.

 • 8 sites are finalised, with upload, transfer and mapping completed

-• 3 sites are finalising mapping & 8 sites are waiting for mapping to begin
+• 2 sites are finalising mapping & 6 sites are waiting for mapping to begin

-• 2,320 cases available for analysis with approximately 1,900 still coming
+• 1,198 cases available for analysis with approximately 1,400 still coming

-Regular Table
+Regular Table2

 History of the iCMLf TFR Alliance: Establishing a global registry for TFR